meanbee/magecert/adminhtml.md

 Column renderers control the logic for drawing the column on the page.
 For instance, the select column renderer has logic for drawing the heading of the column in a select box.

-### Grid Javascript
+### Grid JavaScript

-The JavaScript used by the grid can be customised by setting values on the grid, e.g. `setJsObjectName()` or rewritten by chaning the grid template.
+The JavaScript used by the grid can be customised by setting values on the grid, e.g. `setJsObjectName()` or rewritten by changing the grid template.

 ```php
 <script type="text/javascript">